Summer Walker: Early life

-Walker was born in Atlanta, Georgia.
-From 2016 to 2018, she had a small cleaning business, and was also an exotic dancer in Atlanta before she taught herself how to play the guitar by watching tutorials on YouTube.
-Soon after, she began performing covers, posting various videos of herself to the platform.
+Walker was born and raised in Atlanta.
+From 2016 to 2018, she had a small cleaning business.
+She taught herself how to play the guitar by watching tutorials on YouTube.
+Soon after, she began performing covers and posting various videos of herself to both YouTube and Vine.

-Musical career
+Career

 2018–2019: Career beginnings and Last Day of Summer

-Walker was discovered by a woman, who has the same name as her and works as the studio manager of an Atlanta-based label called Love Renaissance.
+Walker was discovered on Vine by a woman of the same name, who works as the studio manager of an Atlanta-based label called Love Renaissance.
 In 2017, she signed with this label and Interscope Records.
 On October 19, 2018, Walker released her debut commercial mixtape, titled Last Day of Summer, supported by the lead single, "Girls Need Love".
 Walker's album contained her thoughts on love, doubt, and womanhood.

-Towards the end of 2018, Walker went on tour with 6lack on the From East Atlanta With Love Tour.
-Following the success of Walker's mixtape, Apple Music named Walker as its newest Up Next artist in 2019, and she became the number 8 R&B artist worldwide across the platform.
+Towards the end of 2018, Walker toured with 6lack on the From East Atlanta With Love Tour.
+Following the success of her mixtape, Apple Music named Walker as its newest Up Next artist in 2019, and she became the number 8 R&B artist worldwide across the platform.
 On January 25, 2019, Walker released her first EP titled Clear, consisting of four tracks of acoustic recordings.
-On February 27, 2019, she released the remix to her song, "Girls Need Love", with Drake.
+On February 27, she released the remix to her song, "Girls Need Love", with Drake.

 2019–2020: Breakthrough and Over It

-On August 23, 2019, Walker released a track, called "Playing Games" as the first official single for her debut studio album, titled Over It.
+On August 23, 2019, Walker released "Playing Games" as the first single for her debut album, titled Over It.
 The song, which contains an interpolation of Destiny's Child's number-one hit "Say My Name", was produced by London on da Track.
-On September 12, Walker revealed that Over It would be released on October 4 via LVRN and Interscope Records.
-Along with her album announcement, she shared the official artwork.
 Over It debuted at number two on the US Billboard 200 with 134,000 units in its first week.
 Its debut week marked the largest streaming week for an R&B album by a female artist, in terms of on-demand audio streams.
-The album also topped the R&B Albums chart for 14 nonconsecutive weeks, and as of July 2020, has yet to chart below number 7.
+The album topped the R&B Albums chart for 14 nonconsecutive weeks.
 Walker supported Over It with her accompanying The First and Last Tour, which kicked off on October 20.
-Due to her social anxiety, Walker canceled the remaining 20 out of 29 dates on the tour committing to 9 of them.
-On November 17, Walker won her first Soul Train Music Award for Best New Artist, she later received backlash from fans for her short speech and was accused of faking her social anxiety.
+Walker canceled 20 out of 29 dates, citing social anxiety.
+On November 17, Walker won her first Soul Train Music Award for Best New Artist, but later received backlash from fans for her short speech and was accused of faking her social anxiety.